History of the Encyclopædia Britannica: Second edition, 1783, Supplement 1784

 After the success of the first edition, a more ambitious second edition was begun in 1776, with the addition of history and biography articles.
 Smellie declined to be editor, principally because he objected to the addition of biography.
 Macfarquhar took over the role himself, aided by pharmacist James Tytler, M.A., who was known as an able writer and willing to work for a very low wage.
 Macfarquhar and Bell rescued Tytler from the debtors' sanctuary at Holyrood Palace, and employed him for seven years at 17 shillings per week.
-Tytler wrote many science and history articles and almost all of the minor articles; by Robert Burns' estimate, Tytler wrote over three-quarters of the second edition.
-Compared to the 1st edition, the second had five times as many long articles (150), including "Scotland" (84 pages), "Optics" (132 pages), and "Medicine" (309 pages), which had their own indices.
-The second edition was published in 181 numbers from 21 June 1777 to 18 September 1784; these numbers were bound into ten volumes dated 1778–1783, having 8,595 pages and 340 plates again engraved by Andrew Bell.
+Tytler wrote many science and history articles and almost all of the minor articles; by Robert Burns' estimate, Tytler wrote more than three-quarters of the second edition.
+Compared to the first edition, the second had five times as many long articles (150), including "Scotland" (84 pages), "Optics" (132 pages), and "Medicine" (309 pages), which had their own indices.
+The second edition was published in 181 numbers from 21 June 1777 to 18 September 1784; these numbers were bound into 10 volumes dated 1778–1783, having 8,595 pages and 340 plates again engraved by Andrew Bell.
 A pagination error caused page 8000 to follow page 7099.
 Most of the maps of this edition (eighteen of them) are found in a single 195-page article, "Geography".

-The second edition improved greatly upon the 1st, but is still notable for the large amount of now-archaic information it contained.
+The second edition improved greatly upon the first, but is still notable for the large amount of now-archaic information it contained.
 For example, "Chemistry" goes into great detail on an obsolete system of what would now be called alchemy, in which earth, air, water and fire are named elements containing various amounts of phlogiston.
 Tytler also describes the architecture of Noah's Ark in detail (illustrated with a copperplate engraving).
-The 2nd edition also reports a cure for tuberculosis:
+The second edition also reports a cure for tuberculosis:

-and a somewhat melancholy article on "Love" that persisted in the Britannica for nearly a century (until its 9th edition):
+and a somewhat melancholy article on "Love" that persisted in the Britannica for nearly a century (until its ninth edition):